UNCENSORED: What I Couldn’t Tell You About Vitamin D Last Week

 Now it’s important to remember that no nutrient works in isolation in our bodies, and vitamin D is no exception.
 The vitamin D we make from the sun and take in supplement form is a prohormone and needs to be converted by enzymes in the body in order to become a potent steroid hormone with powerful regulating effects on our DNA and genetic expression.
 It is also important to understand that ensuring a proper supply of companion nutrients that support vitamin D activity, such as vitamin K2, magnesium, zinc and boron, can enhance some of the beneficial roles of vitamin D in the body.

 Based on the impressive volumes of research backing its importance in prevention of cancer and cardiovascular disease, I can honestly say that vitamin D is the single most important vitamin to take as a daily supplement.
-In general, I recommend taking 1,000 – 5,000 IU of daily to keep your levels in an optimal range of 45 – 65ng/ml, but depending on your current vitamin D status, a higher dose may be warranted.
+In general, I recommend taking 1,000 – 5,000 IU of vitamin D3 daily to keep your levels in an optimal range of 45 – 65ng/ml, but depending on your current vitamin D status, a higher dose may be warranted.
 The best way to determine the ideal dosage for you is to work with your health care provider to have appropriate testing done and to receive individualized recommendations and follow up.
 The Vitamin D Council offers discounted in-home test kits.
 I encourage you to visit their website to learn more about vitamin D and your health.

 No comments: